Continuing Education Activity

 When administering neuraxial analgesia, patients require close monitoring as respiratory depression, hypotension, and motor weakness from spinal cord compression (due to hematoma or infection) may occur.
 Continuous intra-articular bupivacaine administration in patients who underwent shoulder surgery may increase the risk of chondrolysis.

 Inadequate postoperative pain control may result in adverse physiologic effects in the acute postoperative setting and increases the likelihood of developing a chronic pain syndrome.
 A patient’s health and well-being may further suffer as a consequence of chronic pain.
-Having an understanding the pathophysiology of pain, pain reduction strategies, level of invasiveness of the procedures performed, and individual patient comorbidities and social factors can help a physician develop an optimal pain management plan that reduces the risk of these worse outcomes.
+Having an understanding of the pathophysiology of pain, pain reduction strategies, level of invasiveness of the procedures performed, and individual patient comorbidities and social factors can help a physician develop an optimal pain management plan that reduces the risk of these worse outcomes.
 Moreover, optimized postoperative pain control has been shown to reduce patient suffering, reduce hospital length of stay, aids in earlier mobilization and ability to perform activities of daily living, and improves patient satisfaction.